cplab/sapicore/README.rst

 Models Sapicore common to a lab can be placed in a package outside the framework and re-used by other projects that want to use these common models.

+Sapicore supports user model configuration using the ``tree-config`` package.
+Similarly, Sapicore supports annotating variables and buffers for logging to e.g. ``tensorboardx`` for live display or using ``nixio`` HDF5 based files for later analysis or debugging.

 Installation
 ------------